alongonen/notes/🏃‍♂️Projects/gene-perm/experiments/Gene Perm Synthetic cont'd.md

 Model
 - Note that for any $0$-labeled input, every row is balanced, i.e. sums to $0$.
-- On the other hand, for relatively small block size $b$, w.h.p. any positive example has at least one unbalanced row.
-Therefore, for any positive example, summing over its features, taking absolute value and averaging over the block rows, we expect to get a positive value.
+- On the other hand, for positive example we expect half of its rows to be balanced and the rest unbalanced.
+- Therefore, by summing over the features, taking absolute value and averaging over the block rows, we can distinguish between positive and negative examples.
 - We therefore consider the following model:

 ```python